0xrawsec/gene/README.md

     	Rule file or directory
   -t value
     	Tags to search for (comma separated)
-  -ts
+  -template
+    	Prints a rule template
+  -trace
+    	Tells the engine to use the trace function of the rules -ts
     	Show the timestamp of the event when printing
 ```